awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

 - The `numPayloads` field is not zero.

+- The value in the `networkId` field is equal to the value of the `BPPAR_NETWORK_ID` configuration parameter.

 If any of these conditions is not satisfied, the entire received bearer payload is discarded without further processing.
 It is at the